Transconnectome/abcd-gps/README.md

 ## Data Availability
 - **ABCD Study**: Real data can be accessed from the [Adolescent Brain Cognitive Development (ABCD) Study](https://abcdstudy.org/) upon approval.
-- **Synthetic Data**: We provide 100 sample rows of synthetic data in the `data/` directory to demonstrate how preprocessing and analyses are performed.
+- **Synthetic Data**: Due to file size limitations, the synthetic dataset is hosted externally.
+Please follow this link (https://drive.google.com/drive/folders/1M-uzD1k1IiEXAbrHxE_vYVaWtiq4AHx2?usp=sharing) to download the 100-sample CTGAN-generated file.
 - **GWAS Summary Statistics**: Publicly available GWAS summary statistics are referenced in the manuscript.
 However, only **sample code** is provided here for heritability-related analyses due to privacy and data-use constraints.

 ---